samehjarour/youtube-video-analyzer-gemini/SECURITY.md

 - Monitor your API usage for unexpected activity

 ### When Self-Hosting
-- Set environment variables securely
+- Always provide your own API key
 - Use Apify's secret management features
 - Regularly update dependencies
 - Monitor Actor logs for security issues